thearchivalone/BRS-PSP-Research-Initiative/Docs/Technical/Formats/INSA.md

 	* The two calculation types for determining where to jump to to get to APData section:
 		* 0x28 - Calculate data over a known range of addresses each offset by 0x24 bytes
 		* 0x20 - Calculate data by an unknown total quantity with an offset of 0x08 bytes per calculation and a bit shift by 1 to the left on the first byte to stop it
+	* The value at 0x10 is an elusive bugger; the developers read every byte of data from one bone to the next (or the end of file) until they hit "0000803f," 0x10's value, "0000803f."
+Even then, there's several extra steps for some models (check for duplicates, check for extra 0's, etc)
 * Structure:
+	* 0x10 - This 4-byte value leads to the vertex data; see the notes above
 	* 0x1c - Offset from Header / Size of file
 	* 0x14 - 0x28 - Default calculation type; 0x20 - Alternative calculation type (used primarily for ZIG and some of the models in the G Namespace)
 	* 0x18 - End of data Address (offset from Header) before padding